bruchansky/immersions/README.md

 2. Install a web server on your local machine so that you can test your immersion.
 I personally use Python [SimpleHTTPServer](https://www.linuxjournal.com/content/tech-tip-really-simple-http-server-python).
 3. Start your local server: open a terminal window (I use [iTerm2](https://iterm2.com/) on Mac and Windows Terminal on Windows), go to the directory where you've downloaded the 3 subfolders, and start your server with the following command: “python3 -m http.server 9000” (might be another port).
 4. Open your browser (chrome for instance) and test the downloaded template: localhost:9000/immersion_template/index.html.
-5. Test the downloaded demo: localhost:9000/immersion_demo/index.html.
+5. Run the demo: localhost:9000/immersion_demo/index.html.
 6. Both should look the same than on the two urls provided above.
 7. That’s it, everything is installed and you’re ready to develop.